 Welcome to Rosie's Place

 Welcome to Rosie’s Place!
-Founded by Kip Tiernan in 1974 as the first women’s shelter in the United States, we provide a safe and nurturing environment for every woman who comes to our door, and we help her take the next step on her journey to safety, dignity, and opportunity.
+Founded by Kip Tiernan in 1974 as the first women’s shelter in the United States, we provide a safe and nurturing environment for every woman who comes to our door, and we help her take the next step on her journey to security, dignity, and opportunity.

 Women living on the street know that they can come to Rosie’s Place to launder their clothes, take a shower, use a telephone or store their belongings in a locker, all free of charge.